-Before responding to that article request or sending off your manuscript, it's a good idea to evaluate the journal's credentials.
+Before using that article for a journal club or sending off your manuscript to an unknown journal, it's a good idea to evaluate the journal's credentials.

 While the growth of online publications have contributed to the ease and speed of publishing study findings, it has also increased the number of publishers who do not follow scholarly best practices or worse, are predatory in their practices.

 Below we've listed some library resources that you can use to evaluate the journal before you cite that article, present at that journal club, or publish an article.

 **IMPORTANT NOTE: When looking up a journal, check that the title and ISSN match the journal as listed.
 One common device that predatory publishers use is to create titles that are extremely similar to well-known, respected journals with only a slight variation.**